 Operating in the public eye under conditions that may require evacuation or assisting colleagues at a moment’s notice means responders must be ready 24/7

 If an ambulance strike team treated their deployment to areas at risk of catastrophic flooding from Hurricane Florence as a road trip to the beach, it’s plausible to ask, “What were they thinking?”

-Gaston County EMS sent 10 EMS personnel to Bladen County, N.C., an area hit hard by Hurricane Florence.
-Some, but not all 10 of those providers were accused of misconduct.
+In September of 2018, after a county EMS agency sent 10 EMS personnel to Bladen County, N.C., an area hit hard by Hurricane Florence, some, but not all 10 of those providers were accused of misconduct.
 At least one crew member acted as a whistleblower.
 The violations, which resulted in the termination of two of the EMS providers and suspensions of many others, included:

 Hurricane deployment is work

 Responding to a natural disaster with the potential to kill and injure dozens or hundreds of civilians, cause billions in property loss and displace millions of people from their homes is not a trip to the beach.
 Sure, being a disaster response paramedic is an opportunity to gain valuable experience, garner a bit of positive publicity for your agency and even to rack up some overtime pay.
 But it’s not a vacation.
 Natural disaster deployment is just like work – with all the norms and obligations of being an EMS professional, but in a different response area.

 EMS operates in the public eye

 Our actions are closely watched by patients, their friends and family, and the public.
 We are expected to be at our best – vigilant, sober, empathetic and competent – when providing care or preparing for the next emergency.
 There are lots of ways to manage stress and mitigate the stressors of the job.
 And there are many times when a beer (or soda) with coworkers is an acceptable way to blow off steam.